 Some of the time tested methods which have been successfully used by many great magicians to effectively conquer stage fright are discussed as follows –

-- Practice makes a man perfect and since a magician is also a man, it is imperative for him to practice his art to the point that he is confident of being able to carry it off even in his sleep.
+- Practice makes perfect and since a magician is also a human being, it is imperative for them to practice their art to the point that they are confident of being able to carry it off even in their seep.